Aarthyravi/Python/README.md

 print(u)
 Ans ['Jai', 'sree']
 this command splits strings.
 The w is gone and that is where the string is split

+## Python Operators
+Arithmetic operators-Arithmetic operators are used with numeric values to perform common mathematical operations Assignment operators-Assignment operators are used to assign values to variables Comparison operators-Comparison operators are used to compare two values Logical operators-Logical operators are used to combine conditional statements Identity operators- To compare objects if similar.
+Like x is y, x is not y Membership operators- helps to see id a sequence is in an object Bitwise operators-Bitwise operators are used to compare (binary) numbers